 The Bodewise AG (hereinafter "the Company") is an independent asset management company domiciled in Zurich.
 It holds a license from the Swiss Financial Market Supervisory Authority (FINMA) as an asset manager within the meaning of Art.
 17 para.
 1 FINIA and is directly supervised by FINMA.

 As a partner company of Aquila Ltd, the company can draw on specific expertise in the areas of legal, compliance & risk, accounting and IT (outsourcing).
 Aquila Ltd holds a banking license and is also supervised by FINMA.

 We offer our clients services in the area of discretionary asset management, investment advice as well as the transmission of orders (execution only).
-In addition, we provide other family office services on request, such as the consolidation of additional accounts / portfolios, administrative support in cooperation with custodian banks, etc. In addition, we have the possibility to structure products and to act as asset manager for certain certificates (derivatives).
+In addition, we provide other family office services on request, such as the consolidation of additional accounts / portfolios, administrative support in cooperation with custodian banks, etc. Our license also allows us to manage occupational pension assets and fund assets up to CHF 100 million.
+In addition, we have the possibility to structure products and to act as asset manager for certain certificates (derivatives).

 All services we offer as well as the corresponding costs are described in detail in the mandate agreement.

 As part of our service, we take into account a comprehensive range of products and services, which is narrowed down by proven selection processes aligned with your needs.
 For this purpose, we can also draw on research material from third parties (e.g. custodian banks).
 We strive to exclude conflicts of interest wherever possible and otherwise disclose them transparently.
 If research material from third parties is used and taken into account in the implementation of the investment strategy, this is done exclusively after careful examination and selection from the entire market offering considered in your best interest.

 All our employees are bound by our internal code of conduct, which ensures that the needs of our clients are paramount.
 For further information please contact us.